 The coach must remain seated in the appropriate corner at the edge of the mat during the bout except during the 30-second break between rounds.
-The coach may leave their seat to tend to an injured or bleeding athlete on the wrestling mat.
-The Mat Chairperson may ask the coach to approach the chair to obtain or provide specific clarification.
+The coach may leave their seat to tend to an injured or bleeding athlete clarification.

 - The coach may encourage the wrestler and give instructions; however, the coach will not indicate points with hands nor attempt to influence the referee's judgement by shouting phrases or using signals utilized by officials. - The coach is not allowed to speak to the referee, judge or the other athlete or coach during the match.
 The coach sitting in the athlete's corner during the match may however, request an explanation from the mat chairperson, regarding a specific call, at an appropriate break in the action.
-If the mat chairperson calls a conference, the coaches shall refrain from approaching the table or attempting to influence the outcome of the conference. - 1182.8 Passivity If no scoring occurs during the 30 second activity time by the wrestler on the 30 second activity clock, the bout will not be stopped and the referee will award and announce the 1 point to the wrestler not stopped on the 30 second activity clock.
+If the mat chairperson calls a conference, the coaches shall refrain from approaching the table or attempting to influence the outcome of the conference. - 1172.8 PASSIVITY - If no scoring occurs during the 30 second activity time by the wrestler on the 30 second activity clock, the bout will not be stopped and the referee will award and announce the 1 point to the wrestler not stopped on the 30 second activity clock.
 The wrestler on the activity clock MUST score or the 1 point is awarded.
 Wrestling will continue uninterrupted.
 This is consistent with current WCL Rules.